shakeszka/shakeszka/README.md

 ### I am Zhan, a student majoring in Data Science at New York University.

-⚡ Open to anything that might make me money!
+⚡ Open to anything that might make me money